passivetotal/python_api/docs/illuminate.rst

 ^^^^^^^^^^^^^^

 For most use cases, start with the list of RiskIQ Illuminate intel profiles.
-These are returned as a :class:`passivetotal.analyzer.illuminate.IntelProfiles` type that can be iterated and filtered like a regular list.
+These are returned as a :class:`passivetotal.analyzer.illuminate.cti.IntelProfiles` type that can be iterated and filtered like a regular list.

 .. code-block:: python